-Protecting your privacy as a person using RealMe® is very important to the Department of Internal Affairs (DIA) and New Zealand Post Limited (NZ Post) (together, we, our, us).
+Protecting your privacy as a person using RealMe® is very important to the Department of Internal Affairs (DIA) (we, our, us).
 Our privacy statement in relation to RealMe is set out below.

 RealMe and its approach to privacy

-To enable this to occur, RealMe interacts with other systems operated by DIA and NZ Post: the igovt identity verification service and the NZ Post address verification service.
+To enable this to occur, RealMe interacts with other systems operated by DIA and NZ Post: DIA's identity verification service and the NZ Post address verification service.
 These are separate systems with separate stores of personal information.

-The RealMe service then retrieves your igovt verified identity or NZ Post verified address and asks you whether you consent to your information being sent to the participating service provider.
-If you do agree, the RealMe service will then redirect you to the participating service provider and your identity or address information will have been sent to that participating service provider.
+RealMe then retrieves your verified identity or third party verified attribute and asks you whether you consent to your information being sent to the participating service provider.
+If you do agree, RealMe will then redirect you to the participating service provider and your identity or attribute information will have been sent to that participating service provider.

-The RealMe verified account does not store your personal information.
-Instead, when you access your account, the account retrieves the information from verified information providers to display it for as long as you are viewing your account.
+RealMe does not store your personal information.
+Instead, when you login, your information is retrieved from information providers to display it for as long as you are logged in.